sharynjs/sharyn/README.md

-// If you installed the whole 'sharyn' library import swit from 'sharyn/util/swit' import { swit } from 'sharyn/util' import { swit } from 'sharyn'
+// If you installed the whole 'sharyn' library import swit from 'sharyn/util/swit' import { swit } from 'sharyn/util'

+// As a convenience, utils are also available directly on 'sharyn' import { swit } from 'sharyn'
 ```

-**Note**: If you use the `from 'sharyn'` syntax, you need to have `react` and `react-router` installed in your project, since some of the modules included in `sharyn` require them.

-Also, TypeScript users, remember to have your `esModuleInterop` set to `true` if you want to import the default exports without having to use the `*` syntax.
+**Note**: TypeScript users, you need your `esModuleInterop` set to `true` if you want to import the default exports without having to use the `*` syntax.

 ### Credits